1DanielSC/BinarySearchTree/README.md

 - Size

 Proper way to write on file:
->instruction + " " + element
+>OPERATION + WHITE_SPACE + ELEMENT
+>

-Instruction in CAPS followed by a white space and a number right after it if necessary.
+>Instruction in CAPS followed by a white space and a number right after it if necessary.

 Examples: